-The GLA receives amounts in respect of BRS from billing authorities during the year based on a provisional estimate at the start of the year net of reliefs, borough collection costs and a 5% contingency allowance.
-After the financial year-end each billing authority calculates the amount it has collected in BRS after allowing for collection and other costs.
-This uses a different methodology - as specified in section 7 to Schedule II of the BRS Transfers to Revenue Business Rate Supplements (Transfers to Revenue Accounts) (England) Regulations 2009.
+The GLA receives amounts in respect of BRS from billing authorities during the year based on a provisional estimate at the start of the year net of allowable costs.
+After the financial year end, each billing authority calculates the actual amount collected using a different methodology, as specified in section 7 to Schedule II of the BRS Transfers to Revenue Business Rate Supplements (Transfers to Revenue Accounts) (England) Regulations 2009.
+A debtor or creditor is raised depending on whether the amount calculated as having been collected is higher or lower than the amount paid in instalments based on the provisional estimate.